BobHathaway2/cse210-06/README.md

 # Cpong
-cpong is a clone of the classic pong game.
+cpong is a clone of the classic pong game with a twist that you're trying to get the highest volley count you can playing with both hands instead of against another player.

 ## Getting Started
 ---